 - Podster.fm - Alternative audio platform.

-- T-Bank data platform overview - Practical case of platform evolution and architecture decisions.
+- T-Bank data platform overview - The same trade-offs on a real case: how the platform and its architecture changed over time.

-- Data Mesh in Action - Domain ownership, self-service platform, and federated governance.
+- Data Mesh in Action - What sits behind the federated model: domain ownership, a self-service platform, and federated governance.

-- Data Pipeline / ETL / ELT Architecture - How to design ingestion, transform, and serving layers.
+- Data Pipeline / ETL / ELT Architecture - How the ingestion, transform, and serving layers from this chapter are actually built.

-- Data Governance & Compliance - Data quality, lineage, and compliance practices.
+- Data Governance & Compliance - The governance layer up close: data quality, lineage, and compliance.

-- Apache Iceberg architecture - Open table formats and the transactional lakehouse layer.
+- Apache Iceberg architecture - How open table formats give you a transactional layer on top of the lakehouse.

-- ClickHouse - Fast analytical serving layer for data products.
+- ClickHouse - A fast analytical serving layer for data products on the consumption side.